gem5bootcamp/lps2024/slides/01-Introduction/02-getting-started.md

 The X86DemoBoard has the following properties:

 - Single Channel DDR3, 2GB Memory.
-- A 4 core 3GHz processor (using gem5’s ‘timing’ model).
+- A 4 core 3GHz processor (using gem5’s "timing" model).
 - A MESI Two Level Cache Hierarchy, with 32kB data and instruction case and a 1MB L2 Cache.
 - Will be run as a Full-System simulation.